-If Vector's equipment is located on private property, the landowner must grant Vector an easement covering the space in which Vector's equipment is situated and access to equipment by Vector personnel to enable Vector to carry out its operation, maintenance and repair works.
+If Vector's equipment is located within private or public property, the landowner may be required to grant Vector an easement (in gross) covering the space in which Vector's equipment is situated and access to equipment by Vector personnel to enable Vector to carry out its operation, maintenance and repair works.
+Mandatory electricity easement requirements are set out in UPA006.

-Vector's equipment located on private property must have clear and unobstructed access at all times for operation, maintenance and repair purposes.
+Vector's equipment located on private or public property must have clear and unobstructed access at all times for operation, maintenance and repair purposes.